 - 10-20% of known pregnancies end in miscarriage, and the cause is not always easy to determine.

-After the first trimester, when the uterus starts to move above the pelvis, being hit in the stomach becomes a larger risk.
-A bad enough blow to the abdomen could cause placental abruption that leads to severe damage.
+After the first trimester, when the uterus starts to move above the pelvis, being hit in the stomach becomes a more significant risk.
+A bad enough blow to the abdomen could cause placental abruption, leading to severe damage.

 Essentially, it’s unlikely that a fall or hit from soccer will result in a miscarriage.
 Still, playing soccer after the first trimester puts both mother and baby at risk.